 - Definition.
 A language L can be decided efficiently in parallel if there's a polynomial function q(.) and constants c & i s.t.
-L∩{0,1}n can be decided using q(n) many processors in c.(log n)i time. - Assumptions on the parallel computation model: - A processor can deliver a message to any other processor in O(log n) time. - A processor has O(log n) bits of memory and performs a poly-time computation at every step. - > Processor computation steps are synchronized.
+L∩{0,1}n can be decided using q(n) many processors in c.(log n)i time. - Model: PRAM (has a central shared memory) - A processor can "deliver" a message to any other processor in O(log n) time. - A processor has O(log n) bits of memory and performs a poly-time computation at every step. - > Processor computation steps are synchronized.

-$NC \equiv Efficient parallel computation$
+NC $\equiv$ Efficient parallel computation